Chillax-ORG/chillaxdocs/Writerside/topics/VencordFaq.md

 * Now apply the Latest version of [Chillax](https://raw.githubusercontent.com/warrayquipsome/Chillax/main/chillax.theme.css).

-* Now you should have Chillax with the default look and feel.
+* Now you should have %chillax% with the default look and feel.

-### 17. How to get rid of the mobile icon beside the avatar?
+### 16. How to get rid of the mobile icon beside the avatar?

 <secondary-label ref="updated"/>